ktor-doc-jp/ktor-doc-jp/quickstart/zfaq.md

 > with <kbd>cmd</kbd> + <kbd>c</kbd> on mac, or <kbd>ctrl</kbd> + <kbd>c</kbd> in other operating systems.

 > You can click on the headings and some notes, to get an anchored link to the sections.
-> After clicking, you can copy the new url in your browser including the `#` to link to a specific section.
+> After clicking, you can copy the new url in your browser including the `#` to link to a specific section in that page.

 ## My route is not being executed, how can I debug it?
 {: #route-not-executing }